A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification: Examples of Conformal Procedures

 Naturally, we can then form prediction sets using the rule

 Let's reflect a bit on the nature of these prediction sets.
 The prediction sets are valid, as we desired.
-Due to our construction, they are also symmetric about the prediction, $\hat{f}(X)$, although symmetry is not strictly required.
-Nonetheless, the relationship between the upper endpoint and lower endpoint of the prediction set must be fixed a-priori by the developer.
-This is not true of quantile regression, which allows the relationship between the upper and lower quantile to adapt to the data.
-As a consequence, the prediction sets generated by uncertainty scalars are often larger than those from quantile regression, since the intervals extend both above and below $\hat{f}$ by roughly the magnitude of the residual.
-Finally, uncertainty scalars do not necessarily scale properly with $\alpha$.
-For example, the uncertainty scalar $\hat{\sigma}$ estimates the standard deviation of a Laplace approximation to $Y\mid X$; there is no reason to believe that this quantity would be a multiplicative constant away from the $90\%$ quantile of the residual's magnitude.
+Due to our construction, they are also symmetric about the prediction, $\hat{f}(x)$, although symmetry could be relaxed with minor modifications.
+However, uncertainty scalars do not necessarily scale properly with $\alpha$.
+In other words, there is no reason to believe that a quantity like $\hat{\sigma}$ would be directly related to quantiles of the label distribution.
+We tend to prefer quantile regression when possible, since it directly estimates this quantity and thus should be a better heuristic (and in practice it usually is; see~\cite{angelopoulos2022image} for some evaluations).
 Nonetheless, uncertainty scalars remain in use because they are easy to deploy and have been commoditized in popular machine learning libraries.
-In conclusion, quantiles should be used when possible, and uncertainty scalars are primarily for convenience (e.g. with a pre-trained model).
-See Figure~\ref{fig:uncertainty-scalar-code} for a PyTorch implementation of this method.
+See Figure~\ref{fig:uncertainty-scalar-code} for a Python implementation of this method.